Daan Park metro station: Station overview

 The two-level, underground station has an island platform, a naturally-lit hall and a sunken garden.
 The naturally-lit hall has two light towers and a light hallway.
-The sunken garden connects to the hall and has a ring-shaped corridor, pond, cascade and a circular plaza.
+The sunken garden connects to the hall and has a ring-shaped corridor, pond, cascade and circular plaza.
 The station also has an underground parking lot.

 An earlier draft for the station's design did not include the waterfall and sunken, ring-shaped corridor design, though it still maintained the sunken plaza within the station lobby.

 Construction

 The station is 226 m long and 22 m wide and excavated to a depth of 19 m.
 It has six entrances, three elevators for the disabled and two vent shafts.
 One of the entrances is integrated into a joint development building.
 The 34-story building is incorporated into exit D and was completed in December 2010.
 Due to station construction, old banyan trees originally planted on the sidewalk along Xinyi Road were replanted elsewhere within the park.